Updated: February 2026

 What is Section 179 recapture, and when must it be reported?

-If an asset’s business use drops to 50% or less—or it’s disposed of early—the excess Section 179 deduction over MACRS depreciation must be recaptured as ordinary income.
+Recapture means you may owe tax on a previously claimed Section 179 deduction if the asset’s business use drops or you dispose of it early.
+Specifically, if business use falls to 50% or less, the excess of the Section 179 deduction over what MACRS depreciation would have allowed must be reported as ordinary income.
 For passthrough entities, this is computed at the entity level and passed through to owners via Schedule K-1 and Form 4797.

 Have Recent Stimulus Acts Impacted Section 179?